LuffyWesley/ESP-to-Azure/README.md

 # IoT Hub Feather HUZZAH Client application

-> This repo contains the source code to help you get familiar with Azure IoT using the Azure IoT Adafruit Feather HUZZAH ESP8266 Starter Kit.
-You will find the [lesson-based tutorials on Azure.com](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-arduino-huzzah-esp8266-get-started) and [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-vscode-iot-toolkit-cloud-device-messaging).

 This repo contains an arduino application that runs on board feather HUZZAH ESP8266 with a DHT22 temperature & humidity sensor, and then sends these data to your IoT hub.

 ### Terminology